 So what else can I do aside from restricting exercise and keeping anti inflammatory drugs on hand?
 Turns out quite a bit.
 I’ve done a lot of research on holistic, herbal, and alternative therapies for arthritic dogs.
 While many of the articles I’ve found refer for dogs much older than Joe, many of these remedies can be tailored to suit him.
 For example, I’ve already started him on a new joint supplement and fish oil.
 Aside from being a little smelly, they’re easy to feed and not too expensive.

-Joe has always slept on Celliant blankets, but now we’re using the warming mat as a cold compress.
+Joe has always slept on Celliant blankets, but now we’re using a Shoulder Wrap as a cold compress.
 I put it in the freezer in the morning and lay it on top of his knees when he lays down to sleep at night.
 He tolerates it pretty well and I don’t have to panic if he puts it in his mouth (it’s only filled with flax, though thankfully we’re over our must-chew-everything phase).